openedx/edx-documentation/en_us/shared/course_assets/pages.rst

 Adding Pages to a Course
 ###########################

-This topic describes how to add pages, or tabs, to your course.
+This topic describes the pages, or tabs, that are included in your course by default, how you can modify them, and how you can add more pages to your course.

 .. contents::
   :local:
-  :depth: 1
+  :depth: 2

 .. _Default Pages: